Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Numerical Experiments

 \subsection{Summary of Findings from Numerical Experiments}

-The main findings from our numerical experiments are as follows: \begin{itemize} \item Section \ref{ssec:numres.presolve} demonstrates that our valid inequalities for rank-one matrix completion problems significantly strengthen the semidefinite relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed}, and indeed routinely improve the root node gap by an order of magnitude or more.
-However, their efficiency wanes at larger ranks and future work could investigate stronger relaxations for the rank $k > 1$ cases. \item Section \ref{ssec:bnbdesign} investigates the impact of design choices in our branch-and-bound scheme, and demonstrates that eigenvalue-based disjunctions obtain optimality gaps over an order of magnitude smaller than McCormick-based ones in the same amount of computational time. \item Section \ref{ssec:scalability} demonstrates that our branch-and-bound scheme solves matrix completion problems where $n=150$ in minutes or hours, although scalability depends on the rank of the matrix, the amount of data observed and the degree of regularization.
-We also observe that, at the information-theoretic threshold identified by \citet{candes2009exact} with $O(n k \log n)$ entries observed, our branch-and-bound scheme obtains low-rank matrices with an out-of-sample predictive power $1\%$--$50\%$ better than solutions obtained via a Burer-Monteiro heuristic, depending on the rank and the dimensionality of the problem.
-This can be explained because Burer-Monteiro obtains a locally optimal solution which sometimes but not always is globally optimal. \end{itemize}
+The main findings from our numerical experiments are as follows: \begin{itemize} \item Section \ref{ssec:numres.presolve} demonstrates that our valid inequalities for matrix completion problems strengthen, often significantly, the semidefinite relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed}, and indeed routinely improve the root node gap by an order of magnitude or more in the rank-one case.
+However, their efficiency depends on the number of observed entries, especially at larger ranks.
+Future work could investigate more {scalable semidefinite relaxations that are applicable when $k>1$}. \item Section \ref{ssec:bnbdesign} investigates the impact of design choices in our branch-and-bound scheme, and demonstrates that eigenvector-based disjunctions obtain optimality gaps over an order of magnitude smaller than McCormick-based ones in the same amount of computational time. { \item Section \ref{ssec:scalability} demonstrates the scalability of our branch-and-bound scheme for matrix completion problems.
+While scalability depends on the rank, data regime and extent of regularization, we show that we can solve rectangular $50 \times m$ instances with $m$ as large as $2500$ in hours.
+One necessary limitation of branch-and-bound is memory; our method requires $\mathcal{O}(K \min\{m, n\}^2)$ memory, where $K$ is the number of nodes explored. } \item We observe that, at the information-theoretic threshold identified by \citet{candes2009exact} with $O(n k \log n)$ entries observed, our branch-and-bound scheme obtains low-rank matrices with an out-of-sample predictive power { $1\%$--$50\%$} better than solutions obtained via a Burer-Monteiro heuristic, depending on the rank and the dimensionality of the problem. \end{itemize}